hyperstack-org/hyperstack/README.md

 Normally the execute method is declared, and runs as an instance method.
 An instance of the Operation is created, runs and is thrown away.

 Sometimes it's useful to declare `execute` as a class method.
-In this case all dispatches of the Operation will be run with the same class instance variables.
 This is useful especially for caching values, between calls to the Operation.
 Note that the primary use should be in interfacing to outside APIs.
 Don't hide your application state inside an Operation - Move it to a Store.

 ```ruby
 class GetRandomGithubUser < HyperOperation